gardener/gardener/docs/usage/shoot_networking.md

 ## Pod Network

 A Pod network is imperative for any kind of cluster communication with Pods not started within the Node's host network.
-More information about the Kubernetes network model can be found [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/).
+More information about the Kubernetes network model can be found in the [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking/) topic.

 Gardener allows users to configure the Pod network's CIDR during Shoot creation: